wp-plugins/flexible-posts-widget/readme.txt

 Plugin updates & future features list

-* Fix debug notices for undefined indexes on widgets admin screen.
 * Dynamically populate available terms based on a selected taxonomy.
 * Make the "Get Posts By" section selectable and only show the chosen method: Taxonomy & Term or Post Type.
 * Dynamically populate the "Template Filename" field based on the templates available.